sylv/micro/README.md

 - [ ] wget and curl should work with view urls
 - [ ] Thumbnails should ideally be generated on upload
 - [ ] Re-enable EXIF remover
+- [ ] Files in public/ arent being served in the docker container.